The Saguenay Region, Quebec: An All-in-One Destination

 Nordic Spa

-You’ve been on the move, burning calories skiing and trudging through the snow, so why not take a well-deserved break at one of the region’s Nordic Spas.
+You’ve been on the move, burning calories skiing and trudging through the snow, so why not take a well-deserved break at one of the region’s Nordic spas.

-Winter camping
+Winter Camping

-Viewing the Aurora Borealis
+Viewing the Northern Lights

 See you soon for more adventures!